 A ghostwriting contract is something you’ll need for any large project.
 It shouldn’t be taken lightly as it could save you from unnecessary headaches in the future.
 If you have any questions or concerns, please consult a lawyer.
 It’s worth the investment!

 If you’re serious about writing and publishing a book, and wish to hire a ghostwriter, please email me.
+You can check out my ghostwriting process in this article.
 Once we determine that I’m a good candidate for your project, I’d be happy to send you a copy of my contract to review in detail.

 Additional articles you might find helpful: